behnazkhoshnood/tadig_restaurant_v2/README.md

     - By choosing the amount, and then clicking on Add to Bag, user will see a toast messege on top of the page that shows the product information in their bag.
     - If the grand total of the products value is lower than the delivery treshold, user will be notified the amount that they should spend more in order to get free delivery in the toast messege.
     - The toast message also provide the user with a button to be redirected to thier shopping bag.
+    - under the product details and image there is a reviews form for the product with a comment and rating inputs and submit button.
+    - All the reviews for this product is shown including the name of the user, rating and their respective comments.
-    - on small screens the product information, shopping and quantity bottons are placed under each other, but in medium and larger views they are placed side by side.
+    - on small screens the product information, shopping and quantity bottons review form and reviews are placed under each other, but in medium and larger views they are placed side by side.
     - Admin or super user provided with extra links under the product price to either delete or edit this product.
 ---
   - **Shopping Bag Page**